Middle East Eye: Government blocking

+In May 2025, Jordan's Media Commission barred/blocked access to MEE (along with other outlets) after they published an investigation alleging that the Jordanian armed forces charged NGOs very high fees to send humanitarian aid to Gaza.

+Media organizations (e.g. CPJ) condemned these bans as threats to independent journalism.

 Coverage

 Middle East Eye covers a range of topics across the Middle East.
-According to its website, it reports on events in 22 different countries.
+According to its website, it reports on events in 22 countries.
 Content is separated into different categories on its website including news, opinion and essays.

 Since the foundation of the media outlet, it has provided exclusives on a number of major events in the Middle East, which have often been picked up by other media outlets globally.
 In early June 2017, an anonymous hacker group began distributing emails to multiple news outlets that they had hacked from the inbox of Yousef Otaiba, the Emirati ambassador in Washington D.C.
 This included providing details from leaked emails of Saudi crown prince Mohammed bin Salman and American officials.
 This revelation on 14 August 2017, led to other media outlets printing other material from the leaked emails.
 According to The New York Times, the hacked emails appeared to benefit Qatar and be the work of hackers working for Qatar, a common subject of the distributed emails.

+It often carries anti-Saudi essays.

+MEE "added fuel to the fire" around speculations that King Salman of Saudi Arabia would be deposed in 2018 by providing dissident price Khaled bin Farhan a forum to vent his frustrations.

 On 29 July 2016, MEE published a story alleging that the government of the United Arab Emirates, aided by Palestinian exile Mohammed Dahlan, had funnelled significant sums of money to conspirators of the 2016 Turkish coup d'état attempt two weeks earlier.
 In 2017, Dahlan brought a lawsuit of libel against the MEE in a London court seeking damages of up to £250,000.
 Palestinian politician Mohammed Dahlan dropped his libel claim against MEE and editor David Hearst in 2018, effectively ending the case.
 In a statement, Dahlan maintained that the story was "fully fabricated" but claimed that he has "achieved his goals in the English courts," and was now planning to sue Facebook in Dublin where the article was "widely published".
 However, according to MEE and their lawyers, by dropping the claim, Dahlan would be forced to pay all the legal costs, of both parties, estimated to be in excess of £500,000.

-In November 2019, the Turkish government officially accused Dahlan of involvement in the 2016 Turkish coup d'état attempt and is offering $700,000 for information leading to his capture.

-Since January 2019, some of Middle East Eye’s articles have been translated and distributed in Japanese by AFPBB (Agence France-Presse Japan).
+Since January 2019, some of Middle East Eye's articles have been translated and distributed in Japanese by AFPBB (Agence France-Presse Japan).